initconf/detect-kaspersky/README.rst

 =================================================================================
-Bro package to detect kaspersky anti-virus in your network
+Zeek package to detect kaspersky anti-virus in your network
 =================================================================================

 Credits: Special Thanks to Partha Banerjee, LBNL and Michael Smitasin, LBNL